Homesdale

 Homesdale is a 1971 Australian film directed by Peter Weir.
-Homesdale is a black comedy about visitors at a guest-house acting out their violent private fantasies and games under the control of the house staff.
+Homesdale is a black comedy about visitors at a guest house acting out their violent private fantasies and games under the control of the house staff.

 Plot

-Several people gather at the Homesdale Hunting Lodge including butcher/rock singer Mr. Kevin, war veteran Mr. Vaughan, an octogenarian Mr. Levy.
-All are tormented by Homesdale's staff and forced to participate in a series of games about death and murder in which the true character of the guests starts to emerge.
+Several people gather at the Homesdale Hunting Lodge, including butcher/rock singer Mr. Kevin, war veteran Mr. Vaughan, and an octogenarian named Mr. Levy.
+All of them are increasingly tormented by Homesdale's staff, and are forced to participate in a series of death games in which the true character of the guests starts to emerge.